Skip to main content

 Diagnosis: These aren’t really morphisms—they’re effects.
 The “same” input produces different outputs on different invocations.

-Categorical interpretation: True morphisms are deterministic.
-Side effects mean you’re in a different category (e.g., Kleisli category for IO).
+Categorical interpretation: In the naive category of types and functions, morphisms are deterministic.
+Side effects mean you’re in a different category — a Kleisli category for IO, where effectful arrows are perfectly good morphisms — but you have to acknowledge it and compose accordingly.

 Fix: Make operations idempotent with idempotency keys